Kolmogorov Smirnov Test: When and Where To Use It

 If interested in learning more, here is a great overview video on the subject.

-In typical statistical textbook use of the K-S test, it is a static comparison between two A and B distributions.
-In the monitoring use case, we generate eCDFs periodically measuring K-S periodically.
-We track the K-S test statistic over time as an indicator that the distribution has moved.
+In typical statistical textbook use of the Kolmogorov Smirnov Test test, it is a static comparison between two A and B distributions.
+In the monitoring use case, data scientists generate eCDFs periodically measuring K-S periodically.
+Tracking the K-S test statistic over time serves as an indicator that the distribution has moved.
 The K-S and goodness-of-fit are used as a test on each sample to drive an alerting threshold.

 It’s worth noting that running this in practice in a large machine learning operational environment is not as simple as running a goodness-of-fit test daily in a job.
 When an alert occurs that the job just begins, often figuring out quickly what has changed and how that is related to the data is critical to managing tens to thousands of models and greater than 100 features.